 We usually ship on Mondays, sometimes Tuesdays, so that your order arrives during the week (usually from 1 to 3 days in transit in normal times).

 If you prefer your order to arrive during a specific month, let us know in the "Comments" section when completing the order.
 We will do our best to have it shipped when needed.
-Or if you will be away during a period of time and unable to pick the order up, let us know and we will avoid shipping your order during this time.
+Or if you will be away during a period of time and unable to pick the order up, let us know and we will avoid shipping your order during this time if possible.

 It takes time to pick, process, pack and ship plants.
 Expect a 2 week wait at the bare minimum during the shipping season.
 Orders placed during the winter will not be shipped until spring.

-We connect to the USPS, Canada Post and UPS-Canada shipping rate servers on-line to use live, current shipping rates.
+We connect to the USPS, Canada Post and UPS shipping rate servers on-line to use live, current shipping rates.

 Our software automatically sends you an email with the tracking number as soon as the shipping label is printed.